-Just as the underenumeration of deaths and the misreporting of demographic characteristics on the death certificate can introduce error into the annual rates, errors in the latest decennial census such as undercount or overcount can also adversely affect mortality statistics.
-This is because annual population estimates for the postcensal interval, which are used in the denominator for calculating death rates, are computed using the decennial census count as a base.
-Net census undercount is determined by miscounting and misreporting of demographic characteristics such as age.
-Age-specific death rates are affected by both the net census undercount and the misreporting of age on the death certificate.29 To the extent that the net undercount is substantial and that it varies among subgroups and geographic areas, it may have important consequences for vital statistics measures.
+Just as the underenumeration of deaths and the misreporting of demographic characteristics on the death certificate can introduce error into the annual rates, so can enumeration errors in the latest decennial census.
+This is because annual population estimates for the postcensal interval, which are used in the denominator for calculating death rates, are computed using the decennial census count as a base (U.S. Bureau of the Census, 1986).
+Net census undercount is the result of miscounting and misreporting of demographic characteristics such as age.
+Age-specific death rates are affected by both the net census undercount and the misreporting of age on the death certificate (NCHS, 1968b).
+To the extent that the net undercount is substantial and that it varies among subgroups and geographic areas, it may have important consequences for vital statistics measures.

-Although death rates based on a population adjusted for net census undercount may be more accurate than rates based on an unadjusted population, rates in this volume are not adjusted, rather, they are computed using population estimates that preserve the age pattern of the net census undercount across the postcensal interval.
+Although death rates based on a population adjusted for net census undercount may be more accurate than rates based on an unadjusted population, rates in this volume are not adjusted; rather, they are computed using population estimates that preserve the age pattern of the net census undercount across the postcensal interval.
 Thus, it is important to consider the possible impact of net census undercount on death rates.

 The U.S. Bureau of the Census has conducted extensive research on completeness of coverage of the U.S. population (including underenumeration and misstatement of age, race, and sex) in the last four decennial censuses-1950, 1960, 1970, and 1980.
-From this work have come estimates of the national population that was not counted by age, race, and sex.
-The reports for 1980 include estimates of net census undercount using alternative methodological assumptions for age, race, and sex subgroups of the national population.
+From this work have come estimates of the national population that was not counted by age, race, and sex (NCHS, 1978; U.S. Bureau of the Census, 1974, 1977).
+The reports for 1980 include estimates of net census undercount using alternative methodological assumptions for age, race, and sex subgroups of the national population (NCHS, 1978; Passel and Robinson, 1985).
 These studies indicate that, although coverage was improved over previous censuses, there was differential coverage in the 1980 census among the population subgroups; that is, some age, race, and sex groups were more completely counted than others.

 Net census undercounts can affect (1) levels of the observed vital rates, (2) differences among groups, and (3) levels and group differences shown by summary measures such as age-adjusted death rates and life expectancy.
 Levels and differentials-If adjustments were made for net census undercount, the size of denominators of the death rates generally would increase and the rates, therefore, would decrease.
-Assuming net census undercounts remained consistent by age after the 1980 census, the estimated rates for 1983 can be computed by multiplying the reported rates by ratios of the census-level population to the population adjusted for the estimated net census undercount (table 7-4).
+Assuming undercounts remained consistent by age after the 1980 census, the estimated rates for 1985 can be computed by multiplying the reported rates by ratios of the census-level resident population to the resident population adjusted for the estimated net census undercount (table 7-4).
 A ratio of less than 1.0 indicates a net census undercount and, when applied, results in a corresponding decrease in the death rate.
 A ratio greater than 1.0-indicating a net census overcount-multiplied by the reported rate results in an increase in the death rate.

 Coverage ratios for all ages show that, in general, females were more completely enumerated than males and the white population more completely than the population of all other races.
-The black population was counted less completely than the total population of all other races.
+The black population was undercounted relative to the total population of all other races.

-For the total population, underenumeration varied by age group, with the greatest undercount found for persons aged 80-84, and 85 years and over.
-All other age groups were overcounted or undercounted by less than three percent.
+For the total population, underenumeration varied by age group with the greatest differences found for persons aged 80-84 and 85 years and over.
+All other age groups were overcounted or undercounted by less than 3 percent.